The Satoshi Revolution: A Revolution of Rising Expectations

 Wendy McElroy has agreed to ”live-publish” her new book The Satoshi Revolution exclusively with Bitcoin.com.
 Every Saturday you’ll find another installment in a series of posts planned to conclude after about 18 months.
 Altogether they’ll make up her new book ”The Satoshi Revolution”.
 Read it here first.

-The post Wendy McElroy: Free-Market Law Enforcement for Crypto appeared first on Bitcoin News.
+The post Wendy McElroy: The Crypto Revolution Will Not Be Centralized appeared first on Bitcoin News.

 Powered by WPeMatico